alansantosmg/alansantosmg/README.md

 ### Hi there!
 Welcome to my profile 👋

-🌱 I’m currently learning Powershell and Azure cloud.
+🌱 I’m currently learning Powershell and Azure cloud and Golang.

 🔭 I’m currently working at a tech consulting company